perseids-project/JackSON/docs/APP.md

 The other keys map to objects that contain two possible values.

 * type
+	* Acceptable values: [ "String", "Integer", "Float", "Array" ]
 * regex

+If values in **data.json** do not match the type or fail the regex check it will not be saved and the server will return an ERROR HTTP code.

-If a key-value pair exists in data.json that is not in validate.json you will receive a warning in the JSON object returned by the JackSON server.
+If a key-value pair exists in **data.json** that is not in **validate.json** it will still be saved and the server will return a SUCCESS HTTP code, but you will receive a warning in the SUCCESS JSON object.